 Building on the existing high-quality clinical decision rules, the PREDICT group conducted a systematic review of the literature to include more recently published evidence.
 To develop the new PREDICT guideline, they used a GRADE-ADOLOPMENT approach, adopting, adapting or developing new recommendations, which are labelled in the main guideline as ‘evidence-informed recommendations’, ‘consensus-based recommendations’ or ‘practice points’.

 What does it say?

 This guideline is here to tell us what to do with children with a mild or moderate head injury, with a GCS of 14 or 15, or a child with a GCS ≤ 13 with a normal CT scan.
 The ‘who to discharge, who to observe and who to scan’ part of the guideline is succinctly summarised with a two-page algorithm.
-Page 1 has an easy to follow flowchart, supplemented by footnotes and Appendix with modified guidance for special conditions on page 2.
+Page 1 has an easy-to-follow flowchart, supplemented by footnotes and an Appendix with modified guidance for special conditions on page 2.